Carlington History, Family Crest & Coats of Arms

 Early History of the Carlington family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Carlington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carlington research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296, 1296, 1796 and 1868 are included under the topic Early Carlington History in all our PDF Extended History products and printed products wherever possible.

 Carlington Spelling Variations